389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

     nsDS5ReplicaPort: 389 | 636
     nsDS5ReplicaTransportInfo: TLS | SSL
-    nsDS5ReplicaCACert: cacert.pem | /path/to/cacert.pem

     1) nsDS5ReplicaBindMethod: SIMPLE
-       The master has no certs in the cert db.
-And the cacert pem is placed at the random location such as /tmp/nss_pem/cacert.pem.
-The operation to the master is successfully replicated to the consumer.
+       The operation to the master is successfully replicated to the consumer using the CA cert in the pem file

     2) nsDS5ReplicaBindMethod: SSLCLIENTAUTH
        Configure the server with the server cert.
 Then place pem files: